dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

 For this Skylake-X example, we'll choose the iMacPro1,1 SMBIOS.

-GenSMBIOS would give us output similar to the following:
+Run GenSMBIOS, pick option 1. for downloading MacSerial and Option 3. for selecting out SMBIOS.
+This will give us an output similar to the following:

 ```text
   #######################################################